List of Game of Thrones episodes: Season 6 (2016)

-At the Wall, Melisandre resurrects Jon.
+At the Wall, the sorceress Melisandre resurrects Jon.
 Jon reunites with Sansa and leaves the Night's Watch.
 Aided by the Wildlings, loyalists and the Knights of the Vale, they defeat the Boltons and Jon is proclaimed the King in the North.
 Beyond the Wall, Bran trains with the Three-eyed Raven but they come under attack by the White Walkers.
-The Three-eyed Raven is killed and succeeded by Bran, who escapes with the help of Hodor, who dies in the process.
-Bran realizes Jon is in fact the son of his deceased aunt Lyanna Stark and Crown Prince Rhaegar Targaryen.
+The Three-eyed Raven is killed and succeeded by Bran, who escapes with the help of his valet Hodor, who dies in the process.
+Bran realizes Jon is in fact the son of his deceased aunt Lyanna Stark.
 In Braavos, Arya continues her training with the Faceless Men, but eventually leaves them and returns to Westeros to take revenge on Walder Frey.
 In King's Landing, Cersei demolishes the Great Sept with wildfire.
 Many die, including the High Sparrow, Margaery, and Loras.
 Tommen kills himself after witnessing the events, and Cersei is crowned Queen.
 In the Iron Islands, Euron Greyjoy usurps leadership by killing his brother and Theon's father, Balon.
-Daenerys gets captured by the Dothraki but gains their devotion by burning their leaders alive.
-She forgives Ser Jorah.
-She returns to Meereen, in time to save the city from a naval siege by slavers, then sails for Westeros, joined by Theon and his sister Yara.
+Daenerys gets captured by Dothraki but gains their devotion by burning their leaders alive.
+She forgives Ser Jorah and returns to Meereen, in time to save the city from a naval siege by slavers, then sails for Westeros, joined by Theon and his sister Yara.
 Ellaria seizes control of Dorne, and joins Olenna Tyrell in an alliance with Daenerys.

 Season 7 (2017)

 Daenerys arrives in Westeros and takes over Dragonstone.
-She plans to overthrow Cersei, but Jon arrives to instead save Westeros from the White Walkers.
-The two fall in love and together they venture beyond the Wall to prove the threat of the White Walkers.
+She plans to overthrow Cersei, but Jon arrives to instead convince her to save Westeros from the White Walkers.
+The two fall in love and venture together beyond the Wall to prove the threat of the White Walkers.
 The Night King - leader of the White Walkers - kills and reanimates Daenerys' dragon Viserion during the mission.
 Jon and Daenerys then attempt to persuade Cersei to join their cause by showing the existence of a wight they had captured, but she has her own plans to increase control over the continent.
 At Winterfell, Sansa is reunited with her siblings, Arya and Bran.
-When Lord Protector of the Vale Petyr Baelish begins to turn the Stark children against one another, they manage to have him executed.
-In a vision, Bran sees that his aunt, Lyanna, was, in fact, married to Prince Rhaegar, and that Jon's real name is Aegon Targaryen, making him the true heir to the Iron Throne.
+When Lord Protector of the Vale Petyr Baelish attempts to turn the Stark children against one another, they manage to turn the tables on him, expose all his crimes, and ultimately have him executed.
+In a vision, Bran sees that his aunt, Lyanna, was, in fact, married to Prince Rhaegar, and that Jon's real name is Aegon Targaryen, making him Daenerys' nephew and the true heir to the Iron Throne.
 After his sister Yara is kidnapped by his uncle Euron, Theon sets out to save her.
 The Night King demolishes a section of The Wall with the help of the reanimated Viserion, allowing the White Walkers and Army of the Dead to pass into the Seven Kingdoms.